gecche/laravel-policy-builder/README.md

 ```

 In this example, User 1 has access to all the codes, User 2 has access to all the codes with `code` starting with `00`,
-User 3 has access to all codes with a null `description` and finally all the other users have no access to any code.
+User 3 has access to all codes with a null `description` and finally both the guest user (null) and all the others
+registered users have no access to any code.

 #### Get the allowed list for an user